gomezlab/kinotype_viability/README.md

 Before diving into the rest of the code, you should take a look at and run [`src/package_check.R`](src/package_check.R).
 This is a script that uses the pacman library to check for library installations and if missing installs them.
 It also installs two packages from github that I maintain ([DarkKinaseTools](https://github.com/IDG-Kinase/DarkKinaseTools) and [BerginskiRMisc](https://github.com/mbergins/BerginskiRMisc)).

-I'll finish off this section by mentioning that I've only ever tested this code on Linux (Ubuntu) and the supercomputing cluster at UNC.
+I've only ever tested this code on Linux (Ubuntu) and the supercomputing cluster at UNC.
 I think a majority of the code will work on other platforms, but I haven't tested it.

 # Data Organization Code